dvtate/cs487-parking/docs/db.md

 	parkingLotId BIGINT UNSIGNED PRIMARY KEY AUTO_INCREMENT,
 	name VARCHAR(50) NOT NULL,
 	address VARCHAR(256) NOT NULL,
-	contactEmail VARCHAR(40),
+	areaCode INT UNSIGNED NOT NULL, -- can be used for finding nearby locations contactEmail VARCHAR(40),
 	contactPhone VARCHAR(15)
 );
 ```